Titan Quest: Synopsis

-Titan Quest begins with a narration, detailing how the Titans once ruled the primordial darkness before the light of the Olympian Gods appeared: after a great war, the Titans were exiled and imprisoned, and the Olympians ushered in a golden age for the mortal world.
-An unknown time later, a trio of lesser Titans known as Telkines broke the communication conduit linking Olympus with the mortal world, and summoned armies of monsters to terrorize the world and prepare for the release of the Titans.
+Titan Quest begins with a narration, detailing how the Titans once ruled the primordial darkness before the light of the Olympian Gods appeared: after a great war, the Titans were exiled and imprisoned, and the Olympians ushered in a golden age.
+An unknown time later, a trio of lesser Titans known as Telkines broke the conduit linking Olympus with the mortal world, and summoned armies of monsters to prepare for the release of the Titans.
 The player character begins their quest at the village of Helos, where beasts are destroying the local crops.
 Fighting their way through Greece, they learn of Telkines from a group called the Order of Prometheus.
-After defeating the first Telkine beneath the palace of Knossos, the player then travels to Egypt and attempts to restore the connection between Earth and Olympus.
+After defeating the first Telkine beneath the palace of Knossos, the player travels to Egypt and attempts to restore the connection between Earth and Olympus.
 The ritual fails, and they must defeat a second Telkine.
 The player then pursues the final Telkine along the Silk Road to China.
 Pursuing the Telkine to the Wusou Mountains, the player is too late to prevent the release of the Titan Typhon, who travels to Olympus to destroy the gods.
-After the player defeats Typhon, Zeus speaks to the player, telling them that they, a human champion, have proved humanity can live without the protection of Olympus.
+After the player defeats Typhon, Zeus declares that humanity has proven itself able to live without the protection of Olympus.

+Multiple expansion packs detail further adventures undertaken by the player character.
+In Immortal Throne, the player descends into the Underworld to confront the source of an outbreak of monster attacks.
+In Ragnarök, the player travels to the Norse realms, allying with the inhabitants of Asgard against an invasion by the Jotunn and the schemes of the treacherous Loki.
+In Atlantis, the player is called by Poseidon to help against attacks coming from the corrupted city of Atlantis.
+In Eternal Embers, the player travels to China and must deal with the ten sun spirits, who seek to avert their prophesied destruction and begin attacking mortals.